nosyntax-io/nosyntax-foundation/README.md

 ### Built With

-We crafted the core template with care, using the newest tech to improve the development process.
+We crafted the nosyntax foundation with care, using the newest tech to improve the development process.

 [![Android Studio][android-studio-badge]][android-studio-url]
 [![Kotlin][kotlin-badge]][kotlin-url]